San Francisco, California

 BOFFO is a non-profit organization that produces creative, ambitious, forward-thinking public art.
 BOFFO fosters collaborations between artists, designers, communities, theorists, and the media in the exploration of contemporary subject matter that informs and educates the public, through innovative, participatory public arts programming.

 BOFFO is the conduit between the emerging and the established, the obscure and the adored, the profound and the profane.
 BOFFO is always on the move, repurposing spaces.
-All projects are free and open to the public.
+All projects have a free component and are open to the public.

 BOFFO is a 501(c)(3) non-profit, based in New York City.